mendix/docs/content/howto/mobile/how-to-ota.md

 1) Deploy your Mendix App to the cloud.
 2) Push a new update to your clients using the Native Builder.

-## 5 Preserving the Integrity of your Model
+## 5 Preserving your Model's Integrity

-Please read and understand the [Offline First]("/refguide/offline-first.md") reference guide.
+Before issuing OTA updates or releasing new versions, please read and understand the [Offline First]("/refguide/offline-first.md") reference guide.
 It is important to understand the implications of offline first.

 Mendix Native Apps are offline first.
 This means you should be cautious when changing the following elements, and should avoid changing them if possible: